Yitzack/Short-Projects/Lorentz_Monte_Carlo/README.md

 Simple_Monte_Carlo.cpp uses a uniform random varible to Monte Carlo integrate an ND Lorentz peak or Lorentz surface.
 Correct answers are included to check results.

 Importance_Monte_Carlo.cpp uses a Cauchy distributed random varible to Monte Carlo integrate an ND Lorentz peak or Lorentz surface.
 Includes its own Cauchy distribution object as the one in <random> doesn't have PDF function.
-It should operate in the same way when finished.
+It should operate in the same way.

 ## Monte Carlo techniques to consider